Motorcycles and you together on the roads of Costa Rica

 Transporting livestock and pets on motorcycles is quite usual in Costa Rica.
-Don’t be surprised when a dog or a goat jumps on your hood:
+Luckily the dog is small enough and fits in the box.

-It’s a bird, its a plane, its a window washer on a motorcicle:
+It’s a bird, its a plane, its superman on a motorcycle:

 I did a blog about copos or snow cones a while ago but it never occurred to me you can sell copos from the back of your motorbike so you don’t need to push a cart.
 He even found a fine way for clients to wash their hands :

 Age is not a problem in Costa Rica.
 Who says you have to be over 18 years old or over 6 feet to ride a motorbike and get gas?

 If you have enjoyed today’s blog about motorcycles on the roads of Costa Rica, please leave a comment below.